CiscoSecurity/tr-05-serverless-spycloud-employee-ato-prevention/README.md

 - `Indicator` is based on `catalog.results`

-Each `Sighting` has the `Leaked_From` relation to the domain `catalog.results[].site` if it exist to build `Relations Graph` on the UI.
+Each `Sighting` has the `Leaked_From` relation to the domain `catalog.results[].site` if it exists to build `Relations Graph` on the UI.